Husmandstøsen

 Husmandstøsen is a 1952 Danish family film directed by Alice O'Fredericks.
-It is based on the 1908 novella The Girl from the Marsh Croft by Selma Lagerlöf.
+It is based on the 1908 novella The Girl from the Marsh Croft by Nobel Prize winning Swedish author Selma Lagerlöf.

 Plot

 In the windswept heathland around 1900, the poor Helga leaves her home to work on a farm.
-Here she is seduced by the gentleman and pregnant with his child.
-He refuses to acknowledge paternity, and expelled from the local community, Helga now has to fight alone to stay alive.
+Here she is seduced by the gentleman and becomes pregnant with his child.
+He refuses to acknowledge paternity.
+Expelled from the local community, Helga now has to fight alone to stay alive.
 In times of need, she gets a place at Torpegård, where Gudmund lives with his old mother.
 His fiancé, however, is anything but enthusiastic about Helga's presence.